 - We end Saturday with a bang!
 Watch our choreographed fireworks display from Zehnder’s parking lot at 6:45 pm.

 - Bring your camera for a chance to win!
-Each year we host a Snowfest Photo Impressions contest, upload your favorite festival photo to our Facebook contest page for your chance to win great prizes!
+Each year, Zehnder’s hosts a Snowfest Photo Impressions contest.
+Upload your favorite festival photo to their Facebook contest page for your chance to win great prizes!

-- “Like” Zehnder’s Snowfest Facebook Fan page or follow us on Twitter to get the latest updates and photos live from the festival!
+- “Like” Zehnder’s Snowfest Facebook page or follow on Twitter to get the latest updates and photos live from the festival!

 - Don’t forget to cheer on your favorite carvers and vote for your favorite Single, Double, State and High School snow blocks.
 Ballots boxes are placed in Zehnder’s warming tent, information tent, River Place Shops cafeteria, and Bavarian Inn warming tent.
 The “People’s Choice” award is the greatest award to receive as a carver!